Are you strong enough to run without injury? How to test and improve your running strength

 So how strong should you be, and what exercises should you be able to do in order to keep your risk of injury low?
 Well, good question, there is no hard and fast rule, and data is lacking over what would be considered adequate.
 However, coaching sources (2, 11) seem to agree on some targets that runners should aim for in order to have the muscular endurance to run.
 On the right is a set of targets that all runners should be aiming to be able to achieve (You can also download the exercises here).
 Most of the exercises are focused on elements of ‘triple extension’, a combination of lower limb movements that are vital for running, hip extension, knee extension and ankle plantar flexion (2).

-If you cannot complete these exercises to the ‘good’ level described then you may benefit from strengthening the areas that are lacking twice a week, with three sets on each until you reach the desired level.
+If you cannot complete these exercises to the ‘good’ level described then you may benefit from performing the exercises from the test in the areas that are lacking twice a week, with three sets on each until you reach the desired level.
 If you find these exercises very hard or they cause excessive strain then you may need a more personalised basic exercise plan to build up the weak areas.
 Please be aware that these are an entrance level set of exercises, there are many variations and progressions that can be used to improve the endurance and speed of runners of all abilities.
 Runners who are more focused on mountain or fell running will need more focus on quadricep development to assist with long downhill sections (12).
 The tests above can also be useful in determining areas that could be improved if you are currently suffering from an injury that keeps reoccurring when you attempt to run over a certain distance.

 In our clinic we have helped scores of runners either get over chronic injury or improve their performance.
 We use strength, endurance, and core stability testing, as well as analysis of training schedules and running styles, to help runners of all abilities to achieve their goals pain and injury free.
 We can provide individualised treatment plans and exercise programs to suit all needs.